dekoza/mtgpl/docs/_sources/LRW.rst.txt

 :mtgtip:`Nath's Elite<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/2/f2a2b029-02ba-46b0-88a2-99025727cc56.jpg?1562374204|https://scryfall.com/card/lrw/231/naths-elite?utm_source=api>`
    All creatures able to block Nath's Elite do so.

    When Nath's Elite enters the battlefield, clash with an opponent.
 If you win, put a +1/+1 counter on Nath's Elite.
 (Each clashing player reveals the top card of their library, then puts that card on the top or bottom.
-A player wins if their card had a higher converted mana cost.)
+A player wins if their card had a higher mana value.)

 :mtgtip:`Oakgnarl Warrior<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/9/09fe818e-6dbc-4100-8552-b0393c87b052.jpg?1562337700|https://scryfall.com/card/lrw/232/oakgnarl-warrior?utm_source=api>`